San Fernando, Romblon: Demographics

 According to the 2015 census, San Fernando has a population of 23,271, which makes San Fernando the 3rd most inhabited town in the province of Romblon.
 The variant Romblomanon language locally called Sibuyanon dialect (Sibuyanon Magdiwang-España Style) is the native language in 4 eastern barangays of the municipality, while the rest speaks Sibuyanon (Sibujanon Azagra-San Fernando Style).
-The town has a Majority of Catholics and a few INC,Christian Bornagain and other Religions.
+The town has a Majority of Catholics and a few INC, Born-again Christians, and other religions.